HDR Technology Explained

 - More Color Gradations: 10bit/12bit vs traditional 8bit

-- Wider Color Gamut: Display richer colors
+- Wider Color Gamut: Monitor richer colors

-đ HDR vs SDR Comparisonâ
+HDR vs SDR Comparison

 | Feature | SDR (Standard Dynamic Range) | HDR (High Dynamic Range) |